 According to data in the article, Fewer Pakistanis finding work in Saudi Arabia:

 If we divide the total 452,598 workers in half that Pakistan exported to Saudi Arabia in 2016, it equals 226,300 workers.
 Thus, Saudi Arabia imported only 77,600 workers in Jan-Jun 2017, which is two-thirds less than the average for the same period last year.
-Which means, Saudi Arabia is cutting back considerably on national government and state oil projects in 2017.
+This means Saudi Arabia is cutting back considerably on the national government and state oil projects in 2017.

 So, both Saudi Arabia and the Petro-Dollar are under severe stress as the low oil price guts the highly leveraged debt-based global economy.
 The notion that the U.S. Shale Oil Industry will allow the United States to become energy independent from Saudi Arabia and other Middle East oil exporters is pure nonsense.

-In response to that article, several of my readers made comments suggesting that I was “cherry picking” data by only providing some of worst case examples, such as Continental Resources.
+In response to that article, several of my readers made comments suggesting that I was “cherry-picking” data by only providing some of the worst-case examples, such as Continental Resources.
 In the article, I presented information showing how Continental Resources didn’t have enough funds to pay its interest payment.

 Furthermore, additional evidence suggests that the U.S. Shale oil industry will NEVER be able to pay back its debt or let’s say, the overwhelming majority of its debt.
 Thus, the U.S. shale oil industry was never a commercially viable enterprise from day one.
 The insane business model of funding the drilling of shale oil wells by taking investor money that will never be paid back is another version of the famous PONZI SCHEME.

-The announcement by China that it will start trading oil in Yuan backed by gold is the death-knell of the U.S. Petro-Dollar system.
-As Saudi Arabia and the U.S. shale oil industry continues to disintegrate under the strain of lower oil prices, this will be the icing on the cake that pushes the Petro-Dollar system over the cliff.
+The announcement by China that it will start trading oil in Yuan backed by gold is the death knell of the U.S. Petro-Dollar system.
+As Saudi Arabia and the U.S. shale oil industry continue to disintegrate under the strain of lower oil prices, this will be the icing on the cake that pushes the Petro-Dollar system over the cliff.